 How Do You Add Conditioner to a Pool

-Follow these Directions When Adding Conditioner
+Follow These Directions When Adding Conditioner:

-- Shut the system off.
+- Shut the pool pump off.

 - Replace all lids that were removed to take the baskets out of your system.

-- Turn the system on.
+- Turn the pump and filter system back on.

-- Add the required amount of conditioner into a bucket of pool water and mix it into a slurry.
+- Add the required amount of conditioner into a bucket of pool water, and mix it into a slurry.

 - In small increments, add the slurry into the skimmer.
 Once you notice the conditioner disappear, add the next small dose.
-Continue this until all of the mixture is gone from the bucket.
+Continue this until all the mixture is gone from the bucket.
 By adding conditioner this way, the product will get stuck in the pool filter, allowing it to safely dissolve into the water without staining.